Jalend15/academicWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I am Jalend Bantupalli.
+If you are wondering what my name means, it means "moonlight shining on water".

-My name means reflection of moon in the water.
-I am interested in developing solutions to complex problems in Information Retrieval and MultiLingual NLP
+I am interested to work on exciting problems in Natural Language Processing, Information Retrieval, and Machine Learning.
 {style="text-align: justify;"}